cogtoolslab/handy_tips/MTurk_to_Prolific.md

 Fill in the other sections ("Audience", "Study Cost") as needed.

-## Now, collect Prolific parameters
+## Step 2: Configure your study to collect Prolific parameters
 Both AMT and Prolific fetch a similar set of variables from a URL query, and so collecting Prolific parameters, such as participant-level identifiers, will seem very familiar.

 Here is a table with the exact URL substrings that the query should find, as well as their equivalents on AMT: